gjpin/arch-linux/README.md

 # Arch Linux install scripts
 Note: These scripts are not meant to be another full-fledged Arch installer.
 They are made to fit my devices: Dell XPS 7390 and custom desktop build (Ryzen 3700X and RX 5700XT).
+In any case, as long as you don't use a Nvidia GPU, they should work fine.

 ## Install script